hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

   + Reinforcement learning is difficult
     + typically delayed so hard to know where went wrong (or right)
     + scalar reward not much information
+    + typically used to learn thousands parameters, not as many as supervised and unsupervised learning
   + not covered this course

 + Unsupervised learning